- Types of E-learning Platforms

 You can gather users' reviews by sending newsletters to emails, running quizzes in social media like Facebook, or using an integrated Feedback section on your platform.

 To make your e-learning platform successful, you need to partner with other educational organizations.
 There might be high schools, colleges, universities, other educational institutions, and so on.

 Thanks to such an approach, you will enrich your e-learning platform with unique content on various topics and bring new audiences.

-There is no single answer to this question because the cost of an e-learning platform depends on which features you want to integrate, hourly rates of your software developers, and project timeframes.
+There is no single answer to this question because the cost of an e-learning platform depends on which features you want to integrate, the hourly rates of your software developers, and project timeframes.

 For example, if you're going to launch the platform within 3-4 months, which is half the normal duration of such projects, your team needs to engage two types more developers, which doubles the project's cost.